AGTTeam/NarutoRPG2Data/patch_readme.txt

 This cheat code will instantly unlock all characters.
 Due to the potential for bugs/crashes, we do not advise using it before clearing the game.

-For those who want to unlock all characters manually/without cheats (for retroachievements, etc.), a second workaround has been created:
+For those who want to unlock all characters manually/without cheats (for RetroAchievements, etc.), a second workaround has been created:

 - Obtain Kakashi & Jiraiya: Talk to Anko at the Main Arena at any point in the game.
 She will give you Kakashi and Jiraiya's Ninja Tags, which can be used from the inventory once the game has been cleared.